According to Cancer Research UK, the rate of skin cancer incidence in the UK is projected to go up by 7% between 2014 and 2035.

 2. Limit your skin exposure to UV rays.
 Even if you wear a sunscreen, do not stay too long under the sun especially during peak times.

 3. Eat a wide variety of fruits and vegetables everyday.
-They contain antioxidants that help protect your skin.
+They contain phytochemicals that help protect against environmental damage.

 You may also like: